OmmmmooooO/imglabeltool/README.md

 |       ├── 160565.jpg
 |       ├── 170116.jpg
 |       ├── 180006.jpg
-|       └── annotation.csv   <-- Most follow this format as input of label.py
+|       └── annotation.csv   <-- Most follow this format as an input of label.py
 ├── cropped_imgs             <-- An empty folder before running cut.py
 │   ├──
 │   :